gaehlerm/SoftwareEngineering/README.md

 I'll show the so-called factory pattern as an example to give you an idea of what design patterns are all about.
 It's a very simple pattern.
 Chances are that you have already implemented a factory before, even if you were not aware of this pattern.

-A factory is an object.
-In Python, implementing a factory is particularly easy due to duck typing.
-In strongly typed languages like C++, you would have to use a base class and pointers to implement the `vehicles`.

 ```py
 class Car:
     def move(self, speed):